-Student records are kept for 5 years.
+Student transcripts are kept permanently.
+Other Student records are kept for 5 years.
 Records that are unneeded may be destroyed unless they are required to be maintained by federal, state, or campus policy.
 Records are kept in locked facilities and electronically.
 Records are also maintained at a secure off-site location.